USS Wilmington (PG-8)

-USS Wilmington (PG-8) was the lead ship in a class of two United States Navy gunboats.
-She was laid down on 8 October 1894 at Newport News, Virginia, by the Newport News Shipbuilding Company; launched on 19 October 1895; sponsored by Mrs. Anne B. Gray; and commissioned on 13 May 1897.
+USS Wilmington (PG-8) was the lead ship and one of two Wilmington-class gunboats built for the United States Navy.
+Wilmington was laid down in Newport News, Virginia, launched on October 19,1895 and commissioned on May 13, 1897.
+Named for Wilmington, Delaware, the ship served the navy for nearly fifty years, including tours in both the Spanish–American War and World War I. She was renamed Dover in 1941 and was mostly used for training and testing during World War II, before decommissioned in 1945.

 Service history

 Pre-Spanish–American War

 After conducting sea trials and training off the east coast and joined the North Atlantic Squadron at Key West, Wilmington trained and underwent exercises in gunnery and tactics in late 1897 and early 1898 as tension between the United States and Spain was rising steadily closer to open hostilities.

 Spanish–American War

 On 21 April 1898, two months after the sinking of the battleship in Havana harbor, Cuba, the U.S. declared war on Spain.
 Meanwhile, the Navy had moved its warships into position to attack Spanish possessions in the Far East and in the Caribbean.
 On 11 May 1898, she participated in the Second Battle of Cardenas and was defeated but at the Bombardment of Cárdenas the next morning, she sank two Spanish gunboats and two schooners without a fight.
 On 15 July 1898, Wilmington arrived off Cape Cruz, near Manzanillo, Cuba, and joined Wompatuck on station with the blockading forces.